Images | Particulars | More about | Background and history

 Kavat is very handy in wind and waves.
-The hull shape is designed with an eye on the able peapods of the Swedish and Norwegian west coasts, primarily for the easy movements in rough sea.
+The hull shape is designed with an eye on the able peapods of the Swedish and Norwegian west coasts, primarily for the easy movements in rough seas.
 Even a beginner may handle surprisingly rough conditions, provided he or she trust the kayak and avoid making mistakes (leaning the wrong way or support strokes on the wrong side).
 The initial stability is high, and approximately the same with or without a touring load – it is easy to use a camera or binocular or take off a paddle jacket in waves.
 The hull shape lets the kayak handle waves from the side in a controlled manner – sliding downwave on the flat bottom, instead of "stumbling" over a V-shaped keel – leaving the paddler to sit relaxed and letting the kayak sort things out.

-Kavat was designed before I had realized how useful and fun rolling is, and is therefore not as easy to roll as the greenland-inspired kayaks – more stable both ways and with a higher aft deck.
+Kavat was designed before I had realized how useful and fun rolling is, and is therefore not as easy to roll as the Greenland-inspired kayaks – more stable both ways and with a higher aft deck.
 To have a reliable roll for safety reasons, or dependable support strokes and braces are no problems, but a beginner would do better learning the technique in a more suitable kayak.
 Do not enter a Greenland rolling contest in Kavat.

 Kavat is a medium volume kayak.
-A paddler accustomed to touring will have no problems loading a weeks worth of supplies.
+A paddler accustomed to touring will have no problems loading a week's worth of supplies.
 The inside is clean without any ribs or beams and very easy to load.
 The arched deck is comfortable with room for feet, knees and camping duffel, and sheds water quickly.
-Together with the low stems and volume far out in the ends, the kayak surfs well without tendencies to dive, and is quite insensitive to wind.
+Together with the low stems and volume far out in the ends, the kayak surfs well without tendencies to dive and is quite insensitive to wind.

 The manual also outlines some ways to build deck hardware, seat, back support, skeg etc.